Velocidex/velociraptor-docs/content/blog/2022/2022-03-21-paths/_index.md

 The `glob()` plugin applies the glob expression on the filesystem and returns a single row for each matching file.
-Since release `0.6.4`, the raw OSPath object is also available within VQL.
-While it may appear that it is a simple string, it is in fact an object with many convenient methods.
+Since release `0.6.4`, the raw `OSPath` object is also available within VQL.
+While it may appear that it is a simple string when serialized to JSON, it is in fact an object with many convenient methods.

 ![The OSPath object](ospath.png)